Whatsapp logo

 It has been seen that after the age of 50, around 10-30% of adults lose their ability to absorb vitamin B12.
 This vitamin is an extremely important water-soluble vitamin which is known as cobalamin.
 It not only helps in the production of Red Blood Cells (RBCs) but also keeps your brain sharp.

 Vitamin B12 is, for the most part, bound to proteins.
 Your stomach acid helps in separating it from the proteins after consumption.
 As old people tend to produce less stomach acid, the absorption of vitamin B12 takes a downfall.
 As such, they suffer from atrophic gastritis.
-Vegan and vegetarian people often lack vitamin B12 since its main sources are fish, eggs, dairy products, and meat.
+Vegan and vegetarian diet plan consuming people often lack vitamin B12 since its main sources are fish, eggs, dairy products, and meat.
 For them, we can recommend fortified cereals.

 Vitamin D and Calcium